WCSAP Supports Safer Immigrant Communities

 On January 21, Darin testified in support of HB 2327 (Pollet) which addresses sexual misconduct at postsecondary educational institutions.

 SB 5282 (Liias) Requires informed consent for pelvic exams on anesthetized patients.
-We support this bill.
+We will support this bill.

 We are monitoring SB 6436 (Rolfes) Relating to the conditional release of sexually violent predators to less restrictive alternatives.